Behind Bullhorn: Rob Henshawby Ben Weiner on February 14th, 2019

 Building on Bullhorn Solutions

 Much of Rob’s day-to-day consists of managing what his Atlanta, St. Louis, and Boston teams are working on, as well as managing customer requests.
 Rob explains that the technical product managers are a key point between customers, internal stakeholders, and the team who writes the software.
-“It really comes down to cohesive communication, prioritization, and decision making,” says Rob.
+“It really comes down to cohesive communication, prioritisation, and decision making,” says Rob.

 “In the back of my mind, I’m constantly asking, ‘How do we make this process better?
 How do we improve it so that we have more reliable, higher-quality deliveries on the things that people are asking for?’”